encourageat/blog/_posts/2024-01-15-Start-Keycloak-using-Docker.md

 categories: IAM Keycloak
 ---

-When I have started using Keycloak, I started with zip distribution of version 21.1.1 (the latest at that time) and had its dependency OpenJDK 17 (minimum required version) already installed.
+When I have started using Keycloak, I started with zip distribution of version 21.1.1 (the latest at that time) and I had its dependency OpenJDK 17 (minimum required version) already installed in my system.
 Just three months over and now the latest version is 23.0.3.
-I wanted to use Docker image in my further learning on Keycloak and this blog relates to that..
+I wanted to use docker image in my further learning on Keycloak and this blog relates to that..

-My personal laptop is Windows 11 and virtualisation was by default enabled.
+My personal laptop is on Windows 11 and virtualisation was by default enabled.
 I guess , running Dokcer require minimum Windows 10 and if we are on prior versions you may find some other tools as pre-reqisites for Docker.

 I have downloaded Docker Desktop Installer for Windows and the installation of it did not create any issues.
 Started Docker Desktop from the icon installer created  on taskbar.
-I prefer the command line options of Docker, but I guess the Docker Desktop window still should be launched for smooth working with docker commands.
+I prefer the command line options of Docker, but I noticed the Docker Desktop window should be launched for smooth working with docker commands.
 I faced an error when it was not running.

 Unlike virtual machines, docker run on the same OS kernel but have separate filesystems, processes, and network stacks.
 We will just jump into starting Keycloak quickly.